cotton curtains, wood, stones, sheep fleece, plaster, sea salt, foliage, 4-channel sound composition

 On a research trip in the summer of 2017, Mara Marxt Lewis and Tyler Lewis made the crossing from Skerray and stayed two days on Eilean nan Ròn, collecting audio recordings, exploring its landscape, and letting the island (as well as its sheep) speak to them.
 The installation features organic materials relevant to the geological and biological layers of the island, as well as a multi-channel sound composition that guides listeners through a rich sonic experience of a remote island.

-Special thanks to Morven Coghill, Sally Crowe, and Aaron Cook
+Special thanks to Morven Coghill, Sally Crowe, Aaron Cook, and Alex Baldele for their assistance in bringing everything together for this work!

 For the full-length soundscape composition in stereo, listen here: